jponter/ProxyStudioMVVM/README.md

 Todo:

-implement API for google drive requests
+Some UI fixing

-change all logging to use serilog sinks
+A3 layout support

-# ProxyStudio Alpha
+# ProxyStudio Beta

-A powerful desktop application for creating and managing proxy cards for tabletop games, built with Avalonia UI and C#.
+A desktop application for creating and managing proxy cards for Magic the Gathering built with Avalonia UI and C#.

 ## 🥰 ##
 Big thanks to malacath-92 for the advice and support!
 Check out his proxy app https://github.com/Malacath-92/Proxy-PDF-Maker

-and the original og Alex Taxiera whos proxy print setup was my original goto for proxy pdf generation and inspired me to write my own!
+And the original o.g.
+Alex Taxiera who's proxy print setup was my original go-to for proxy PDF generation and inspired me to write my own!

 ## 🎯 Overview

-ProxyStudio allows users to create, organize, and print collections of proxy cards with customizable layouts and professional PDF output.
-Perfect for Magic: The Gathering players, board game enthusiasts, or anyone needing to create custom card collections.
+ProxyStudio enables users to create, organise, and print collections of proxy cards with customizable layouts and professional-quality PDF output.

 ## ✨ Features

 ### Card Management
-- **Visual Card Grid** - Browse cards in a responsive 3-column layout
+- **Visual Card Grid** - Browse cards in a responsive layout
 - **MPC XML Loading** - Drag an exported XML from MPC Fill
 - **Single Card Loading** - Drag a JPG/PNG onto the card management screen
 -